Home Plate Ballpark Trips Gallery Clubs & Parks "Yakyujo" Links What's new

 League Central League

-Getting there 2 minuites walk from JR or Subway Kannai Station.
+Getting there 2 minuites walk from JR or Subway Kannai Station, 3 minutes walk from Minatomirai Line Nihon-odori Station.

 During 1934 November tour, MLB All-Stars played 17 games versus Japanese baseball team.
-They completly beat Japan at Jingu, Yokohama, Koshien and other ballparks.
-Babe Ruth blasted 12, Lou Gehrig hit 8 homers, as a result they won a whole 17 games.
+They completely beat Japan at Jingu, Yokohama, Koshien and the other ballparks.
+Babe Ruth blasted 12, Lou Gehrig hit 8 homers, finally they won whole 17 games.

-If you are at the bleachers of Yokohama Stadium, you can find a memorial relief of Babe Ruth beside the right foul pole and that of Lou Gehrig at the left stand.
+At the bleachers of Yokohama Stadium, you can find a memorial relief plaques of Babe Ruth beside the left foul pole and Lou Gehrig at the right stand.

-Yokohama Park is a baseball related place with historic associations in other means.
-In 1896 Yokohama Athletic Club, formed by foreign residents in Yokohama, and Daiichi High School played the first international baseball game here.
-The first night game in Japan's baseball history, Giants vs Dragons, was also played at Gehrig Stadium in 1948.
+Also in some other respects, Yokohama Park has a deep involvement in the history of baseball in Japan.
+In 1896 Yokohama Athletic Club, which was formed by foreign residents in Yokohama, and Daiichi High School played the first international baseball game here.
+The first night game in Japan, Giants vs Dragons, was also played at Gehrig Stadium in 1948.

-But Yokohama had never had its own pro baseball club until Yokohama Stadium, a state-of-the-art at that time, was built at Yokohama Park in 1978.
-It is the first multi purpose stadium with movable seats, and second artificial turf stadium in Japan.
-"Y" shaped lighting towers are eye-catching feature of this stadium.
+But Yokohama had never had its own pro baseball club until Yokohama Stadium was built at Yokohama Park in 1978.
+The stadium, often abbreviated as "Hama-suta", is the first multi purpose stadium with movable seats, and second artificial turf stadium in Japan.
+"Y" shaped lighting towers are eye-catching features of this stadium.

 My father took me out to the ballgame, I can't clearly remember when, maybe in 1967 or 1968.
-On that day, at Kawasaki Stadium, my hateful Giants beat the Whales with 4-1 score, nevertheless my first ballpark experience was lots of fun for me.
+On that day, at Kawasaki Stadium, the dumb Yomiuri Giants beat the Taiyo Whales with 4-1 score, nevertheless my first ballpark experience was lots of fun for me.

 In 1978, the Whales moved 5 miles west to Yokohama when new Yokohama Stadium was built.
 Aferwards Kawasaki Stadium was closed in 2000.